GFWC STONE MOUNTAIN WOMAN'S CLUB

 GFWC’s emblem depicts a circular band signifying eternity.
 In the center of the circular band, the crusader’s shield emerges from a darkened world (represented by the field of darkness), which represents enlightenment.
 The enameled colors—red, white, and blue—are the colors of the United States of America.
 The red implies courage, the white equals purity, and the blue stands for constancy.

-OUR PROJECTS INCLUDE THE SIDE BY SIDE BRAIN INJURY CLUBHOUSE, THE ART STATION, THE RONALD MCDONALD HOUSE, THE STONE MOUNTAIN FOOD CO-OP, EASTER SEALS, THE STONE MOUNTAIN COMMUNITY GARDEN, RELAY FOR LIFE, THE USO, THE VA HOSPITAL, A LOCAL DOMESTIC VIOLENCE SHELTER, SAFE KIDS, TALLULAH FALLS SCHOOL, WELLSPRING LIVING, SUE KELLOGG LIBRARY, AND MANY MORE.
+OUR PROJECTS ARE MANY AND INCLUDE THE SIDE-BY-SIDE BRAIN INJURY CLUBHOUSE, THE ART STATION, THE RONALD MCDONALD HOUSE, THE STONE MOUNTAIN FOOD CO-OP, THE STONE MOUNTAIN COMMUNITY GARDEN, RELAY FOR LIFE, THE USO, THE VA HOSPITAL, A LOCAL DOMESTIC VIOLENCE SHELTER, TALLULAH FALLS SCHOOL, WELLSPRING LIVING, SUE KELLOGG LIBRARY, AND MANY MORE.

 GFWC CELEBRATES 135 YEARS